conduition/tokio-noise/README.md

 # tokio-noise

-Noise protocol wrappers on top of tokio streams.
+A Noise protocol encryption layer on top of tokio streams.